Vicksburg, Arizona

 Vicksburg is a census-designated place in La Paz County, Arizona, United States.
 Its population was 418 as of the 2020 census.
-The community was named for Victor E. Satterdahl, who applied for its post office and served as the first postmaster once it opened in 1906.
+The community was named for Victor E. Satterdahl, a storekeeper who applied for its post office and served as the first postmaster once it opened in 1906.

+Infrastructure

+The Desert Sky Domestic Water Improvement District serves part of Vicksburg.